-11 Rice County Solid Waste Plan
+&lt;sup>11 Rice County Solid Waste Plan

-A key feature of this plan is focusing efforts to plan for systems and people, rather than disciplines and projects and therefore achieve multiple benefits.
+A key feature of this plan is planning to realize multiple benefits by planning for systems and people, rather than disciplines and projects.
 Chapter 3 connected streets with helping people reach where they need to go, improving safety for people walking, biking and rolling, and building climate resilience and mitigation into our street corridors.
 Chapter 4 emphasized developing housing and attracting businesses which are secure, and which pay for the services needed.
 This Chapter sets up Northfield to plan its infrastructure as more than pipes, but as necessary foundation for the other goals of this plan.